 If you feel your children are being alienated from you, stop and consider for a moment whether you would act if you knew your children were being abused.
 You would, right?
 In our view, parental alienation is abuse.
 Just because it doesn’t leave physical wounds or scars does not make it any less serious.
 Parental alienation can cause a lifetime of psychological harm to a child and not only alienate a child from a parent but cause to suffer that same child’s future relationships as he or she grows older and well into adulthood.

 If you are a parent, dealing with alienation by the other parent and need help, please don’t hesitate to contact our family law firm.
-We will evaluate your case and, together and as a team, put a strategy customized for your facts in place for you.
+We offer an initial, affordable strategy session to discuss your case and answer your questions.
+Thereafter, once you formally retain us, we will evaluate your case and, together and as a team, put a strategy customized for your facts in place for you.

 Parental Alienation and Disparagement